-Want to quit and stay quit?
+Want to quit for good?
 Find out more about how to stick to your goals and maintain change.

 People with gambling problems often find that many of their social contacts and activities involve gambling.
-One of the most important aspects of maintaining change is finding ways to spend the time that used to be spent gambling.
+One of the most important aspects of maintaining change is finding ways to spend the time they used to spend on gambling.

 Finding something else to do to fill the void can be difficult at first.
-Nothing is going to be as exciting as gambling.
-But it is important to remember that nothing is going to feel as bad as the remorse after another gambling loss.
+While it may initially seem like nothing is going to feel as exciting as gambling, there are lots of things to look forward once you get it under control.
+It is important to remember that nothing is going to feel as bad as the remorse after another gambling loss either.

 Filling the void can also help with the inevitable urges or cravings that will come your way.

-Now that you have decided to quit or cut down on gambling, it is helpful to think of other ways to spend your time.
-Most people find that gambling took up much of their time and/or money and without it life seems empty and dull.
+Now that you have quit or cut down on gambling, it is helpful to think of other ways to spend your time.
+Many people find that gambling occupied much of their time and consumed a lot of their money and they need something to replace gambling.

 It is important to develop activities other than gambling to 'fill the gap'.

-Tapping into your thoughts and thinking can be really useful when trying to change behaviour such as gambling.
+Tapping into your thoughts /thinking processes can be really useful when trying to change behaviour such as gambling.
 Sometimes our minds can play tricks on us and set us up to gamble.
 By getting in touch with our thoughts we can start to challenge and change our behaviour and negative thought patterns.